akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 100: Friday June 4, 2021

+**Pomodoros Completed**: 8

+**Today's Progress**: Worked on 3 exercises in Easy 5

+**My Feelings**: Only worked on a few exercises today but I'm taking more detailed notes and working out the concepts, so I feel it was fruitful nonetheless.
+Hard to believe it's been 100 days already.
+Not quite the pace I wanted to be on but I have to remind myself I'm part-time and still adjusting to the schedule.

 ### Day 99: Thursday June 3, 2021

 **Pomodoros Completed**: 8